-My work combines ecological approaches in ethnography and archaeology to explain variation in present and past human behavior, focusing on the dynamic interactions between individual decisions and the local environment.
-Selections of recent research are summarized below.
+My work draws on ecological theory to explain variation in present and past human behavior, focusing on the dynamic interactions between individual decisions and local environmental contexts.
+Examples of recent research are summarized below.

 - PhD., Anthropology, Stanford University